SunweiWang/ISQA-3420Assignmen5/UseCases/UseCase#1.md

 - Proper project information has been provided

-**Main Success Scenario:** Manager receives accurate license and vulnerability information for the requested project packages
+**Main Success Scenario:** Manager receives accurate license and vulnerability information for the requested software project

-**Failed End Conditions:** Manager receives inaccurate or invalid license and vulnerability information for the requested project packages
+**Failed End Conditions:** Manager receives inaccurate or invalid license and vulnerability information for the requested software projects

 **Trigger:** Manager uploads or identifies project information to which license and vulnerability information is provided